Current as of: January 17, 2026 - 11:26

 3 out of 7 - Moderate

-Base yourself on the shores of Lake Bohinj for an activity-packed adventure into Slovenia’s wild beauty.
-With a tour leader who knows every hidden viewpoint, you’ll hike, cycle, paddleboard and even white-water raft, experiencing the landscapes from every angle.
+Base yourself on the shores of Lake Bohinj for an activity-packed adventure into the wild beauty of Slovenia.
+With a tour leader who knows every hidden viewpoint, you’ll hike, e-bike, paddleboard and even white-water raft, experiencing the landscapes from every angle.
 There’s much to discover: Triglav National Park, the Soča River, Lake Bled, and even the Goriška Brda wine region, known as the Tuscany of Slovenia.
 It won’t take long to see why this region is considered one of Europe’s most breathtaking.

 Highlights